 - Google Blog

 Why Have You Been Penalized?

-Once again, as I told you before, the real penalty is a Manual Action.
+Once again, as I said before, the real penalty is a Manual Action.
 Google Algorithm update hit is not a Google penalty.

 But if your website rankings are impacted by an algorithmic update then there could be many reasons.
-Because algorithms are programming scripts that work on the basis of mathematical calculations.
+Because algorithms are programming scripts that work based on mathematical calculations.
 If you score higher then you will get the top positions.
-So that’s why there could be many reasons that you saw traffic drop for your website such as:
+That’s why there could be many reasons that you saw traffic drop for your website such as: